Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Experimental Design

-Here, a fully connected layers with an output layer equipped with a softmax function is employed.
-To determine the optimal architecture, the dataset was first split into training and testing sets using a 70/30 ratio.
-The training set was used to train the models, while the test set was reserved for evaluating their performance.
+The embedding vectors (feature representations) extracted from the pre-trained models served as inputs for the base model.
+In this study, the base model is built using neural networks to perform binary classification.
+Considering the UQ technique employed in this study, a fully connected layers with an output layer equipped with a softmax function is employed.
+To determine the optimal architecture, the train set was first split into training and evaluation sets using a 70/30 ratio.
+The training set was used to train the models, while the evaluation set was reserved for evaluating their performance.
 Various architectures were explored by employing Keras Tuner's Hyperband algorithm.
 Keras Tuner, a library built on top of TensorFlow and Keras, automates the hyperparameter tuning process.
 Hyperband, an advanced tuning algorithm, dynamically allocates resources to train multiple models, stopping those that underperform early.
 The search space included variations in the number of hidden layers, ranging from one to four, and the number of neurons per layer, ranging from 16 to 512.
 Given the imbalanced nature of the dataset, class weights were computed to ensure balanced learning across classes.
 These weights were incorporated during the training process to prevent bias towards the majority class.
 The best-performing architecture was selected as the optimal base model for evaluating the proposed method.
-Additionally, MCD was employed during the prediction phase to estimate the model's uncertainty, which was crucial for the subsequent stages of the study.
+Additionally, MCD was employed during the prediction phase to estimate the model's uncertainty.
 In this study, the number of iterations for MCD was set to 100.

 In this study, three different pre-trained models were used, resulting in three sets of embedding vectors.
 For each set, a base model with its optimal architecture was determined.
 Table S1 in the Supplementary material summarizes the optimal architecture for each of the pre-trained models.